dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 The preceding code demonstrated generating a URL by passing in the controller and action name. `IUrlHelper` also provides the [Url.RouteUrl](xref:Microsoft.AspNetCore.Mvc.IUrlHelper.RouteUrl*) family of methods.
 These methods are similar to [Url.Action](xref:Microsoft.AspNetCore.Mvc.IUrlHelper.Action*), but they don't copy the current values of `action` and `controller` to the route values.
 The most common usage of `Url.RouteUrl`:

-* Specifies a route name to use a specific route to generate the URL.
+* Specifies a route name to generate the URL.
 * Generally doesn't specify a controller or action name.

 [!code-csharp[](routing/samples/3.x/main/Controllers/UrlGeneration2Controller.cs?name=snippet_1)]